-Despite fears of an economic meltdown due to high debt, India's external debt to GDP ratio is the lowest amongst the emerging markets after China.
+Despite fears of an economic meltdown due to high debt, India's external debt to GDP ratio is the lowest amongst emerging markets after China.
 Indian economy is safe and sound and poised for high growth over the next few years.

 Indian economy is not in the pink of health.
 QoQ GDP growth slumped to 5.8% in Q4 FY19 – the lowest in the recent past.
 Suddenly there is a lot of pessimism in the market.
 Some experts are doubting the GDP estimates and saying the true picture is even worse.
-Although the GDP growth rate is the most important economic indicator, it's a folly to judge the overall health of the economy solely from it.
-Let's analyse another indicator that shows the long term health of the economy – the external debt to GDP ratio.
+Although the GDP growth rate is the most important economic indicator, it's folly to judge the overall health of the economy solely from it.
+Let's analyse another indicator that shows the long-term health of the economy – the external debt to GDP ratio.
 Unlike domestic (domestic currency) debt, external debt is critical because high levels of it can lead to insolvency and bankruptcy.
 External debt can only be paid from foreign earnings, and the central bank can't print more currency to service external debt.

 Source: World Bank